Why my Espresso Puck is Wet

 Using fewer coffee grounds than required can also result in a wet espresso puck.
 When insufficient coffee grounds are in the portafilter basket, the water will pass through too quickly, resulting in a wet, under-extracted puck.

-For a single shot Espresso use around 7-9 grams of coffee and for a double shot use 14-16 grams of coffee.
+For a single shot of Espresso, use around 7-9 grams of coffee and for a double shot use 14-18 grams of coffee.

 Reason 05: Empty Air pockets

 Empty air pockets leave gaps between the particles.
-As a result, water can seep through these gaps, creating channels and bypassing some of the coffee grounds, resulting in an under-extracted, weak espresso shot
+As a result, water can seep through these gaps, creating channels and bypassing some of the coffee grounds, resulting in a wet coffee puck and an under-extracted, weak espresso shot

 Tamp the coffee evenly and with the proper pressure to prevent empty air pockets in the espresso puck.